Canon 2000D vs 60D

 Feature comparison: Canon 2000D vs 60D

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 2000D and the 60D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 60D offers a wider field of view (96%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 60D has a higher magnification (0.59x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 2000D and Canon 60D along with similar information for a selection of comparators.

 |Canon 2000D»||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 2000D|